 -

-magnification of the eyepiece by the magnification the objective
+the magnification of the eyepiece by the magnification

 Top